guardian/projectlocker/README.md

 ### Prerequisites

 - You need a working postgres installation.
-On Linux this is normally as simple as `apt-get install postgresql` or `yum install postgresql`.
-On Mac it's best to install Homebrew, then you can run `brew install postgresql`
+You could install postgres using a package manager, or you can quickly run a Dockerised version by running the `setup_docker_postgres.sh` script in `scripts`.
 - You need an installation of node.js to build the frontend.
 It's easiest to first install the Node Version Manager, nvm, and then use this to install node: `nvm install 8.1.3`
 - You need a version 1.8+ JDK.
 On  Linux this is normally as simple as `apt-get install openjdk-8-jdk` or the yum equivalent
-- You need to set up the test database before the tests will work: `sudo -u postgres ./scripts/create_dev_db.sh` (**Note**: if installing through homebrew, postgres runs as the current user so the `sudo -u postgres` part is not required)
+- If you are not using the postgres docker image, you will need to set up the test database before the tests will work:
+ `sudo -u postgres ./scripts/create_dev_db.sh` (**Note**: if installing through homebrew, postgres runs as the current user so the `sudo -u postgres` part is not required)

 ### Backend